tuffing/adventofcode2018/README.md

 I could probably get a tiny little more time by filling in prime numbers with lots of smaller squares, theortically I could half the number of iterations needed to build the prime totals.

-Solution 4 should use this: https://en.wikipedia.org/wiki/Summed-area_table Word has it that this is a substationally fast algoritm to work this out.
+Made solution 4  use this: https://en.wikipedia.org/wiki/Summed-area_table It is substationally faster than my previous fasted at about 14 seconds.

 ## 12 https://adventofcode.com/2018/day/12